Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Syracuse Stats and Trends

-- Syracuse has played five games, with four wins against the spread.
+- In Syracuse's five games this year, it has four wins against the spread.

-- The Orange covered the spread in their only game when underdogs by 6.5 points or more.
+- The Orange have been underdogs by 6 points or more once this season and covered the spread.

-- Syracuse's games this season have hit the over on two of five set point totals (40%).
+- Syracuse's games this year have gone over the point total two times in five opportunities (40%).

-- When Syracuse scores more than 18.2 points, it is 4-0 against the spread and 3-1 overall.
+- Syracuse is 4-0 against the spread and 3-1 overall in games when it scores more than 18.2 points.

 - The Orange have six giveaways this season, while the Demon Deacons have 13 takeaways .